Q: What is the new bankruptcy law, and when did it take effect?

 A: People who file for bankruptcy are entitled to certain immediate protections from certain legal actions -- part of what is called the "automatic stay" effect of a bankruptcy filing, because many potential legal actions against the filer are stopped (known as "stayed" in legal terms).
 But after the 2005 bankruptcy laws took effect, some of these protections were eliminated.
 One key change is that filing for bankruptcy no longer delays or stops eviction actions.

-Bankruptcies occur after some bad decisions are made, or unexpected circumstances arise.
+Bankruptcies occur as a result of bad decisions or unexpected circumstances.
 Professional assistance can help prevent missteps and misunderstandings from compounding your problems.
-Contact an attorney for a free initial case assessment to discuss how they can help ensure that your bankruptcy results in a fresh start and not a new round of problems.
+Contact an experienced bankruptcy attorney to discuss how he or she can help ensure that your bankruptcy results in a fresh start and not a new round of problems.